Design by contract: Description

 Subclasses in an inheritance hierarchy are allowed to weaken preconditions (but not strengthen them) and strengthen postconditions and invariants (but not weaken them).
 These rules approximate behavioural subtyping.

 All class relationships are between client classes and supplier classes.
 A client class is obliged to make calls to supplier features where the resulting state of the supplier is not violated by the client call.
 Subsequently, the supplier is obliged to provide a return state and data that does not violate the state requirements of the client.

 For instance, a supplier data buffer may require that data is present in the buffer when a delete feature is called.
 Subsequently, the supplier guarantees to the client that when a delete feature finishes its work, the data item will, indeed, be deleted from the buffer.
 Other design contracts are concepts of class invariant.
 The class invariant guarantees (for the local class) that the state of the class will be maintained within specified tolerances at the end of each feature execution.

-When using contracts, a supplier should not try to verify that the contract conditions are satisfied—a practice known as offensive programming—the general idea being that code should "fail hard", with contract verification being the safety net.
+When using contracts, a supplier will verify that the contract conditions are satisfied—a practice known as offensive programming—the general idea being that code should "fail hard", with contract verification being the safety net.

 DbC's "fail hard" property simplifies the debugging of contract behavior, as the intended behaviour of each method is clearly specified.

 This approach differs substantially from that of defensive programming, where the supplier is responsible for figuring out what to do when a precondition is broken.
 More often than not, the supplier throws an exception to inform the client that the precondition has been broken, and in both cases—DbC and defensive programming alike—the client must figure out how to respond to that.
 In such cases, DbC makes the supplier's job easier.

 Design by contract also defines criteria for correctness for a software module: